-Intrexon, which is affiliated with Randal J. Kirk, who serves as one of our directors, has indicated an interest in purchasing up to \$10,000,000 of shares of our common stock in this offering at the public offering price.
-Because this indication of interest is not a binding agreement or commitment to purchase, Intrexon may elect not to purchase shares in this offering or the underwriters may elect not to sell shares in this offering to Intrexon.
-The underwriters will receive the same discount from any shares of our common stock so purchased as they will from any other shares of our common stock sold to the public in this offering.
+Intrexon Corporation, or Intrexon, which is affiliated with Randal J. Kirk, who serves as one of our directors, has indicated an interest in purchasing up to \$11,685,000 of shares of our common stock in this offering at the public offering price.
+Because this indication of interest is not a binding agreement or commitment to purchase, Intrexon may elect to purchase fewer shares than they have indicated an interest in purchasing or may elect not to purchase shares in this offering.
+In addition, the underwriters may elect not to sell to Intrexon some or all of the shares that Intrexon has indicated an interest in purchasing.
+The underwriters will receive the same discount from any shares of our common stock sold to the public in this offering.